emanuallan/jon-joe-script/README.md

 ## 🔨 What's Next?
 - Creating an executable that takes in user input to generate the link needed
+- Script currently has to run for clothing seperately, will cange so that both shoes and clothing are covered in one run

 ## ❓ More info
 Joe's New Balance Outlet: https://www.joesnewbalanceoutlet.com/